-Fig. 3 shows the speedup as a function of the number of SPEs (We assume that each SPE runs a thread.) under ModelLF cache protocol.
+Fig. 3 shows the speedup as a function of the number of SPEs (Each SPE runs one thread.) under ModelLF cache protocol.
 The tested applications are MG with a 32KB cache size, and IS and EP with a 64KB cache size.
 All the three applications have input size W. We can see that for IS and EP benchmarks, ModelLF cache protocol nearly achieves linear speedup.
 For MG benchmark, the speedup is not as good as the other two when the number of threads is 3, 5 and 6.
 The reason is that the workloads among threads are not balanced when the number of threads is not a power of 2.